ryanmhoffman/articles/android-terminology-overview.md

 <TextView
   android:textSize="18sp" />
 ```
 SP stands for Scale Independent Pixels.
 SP is very similar to DP/DIP, with one main difference.
 Scale independent pixels adjust based on pixel density and user preference.
 This means if the user is visually impaired and specifies Large Text in their settings, sp will scale appropriately on their device.
 It is mainly used on text, but it can also be used on views containing text to ensure they expand to fit the text properly.
-If there are no custom settings specified on the user's device, sp behaves exactly the same as dp/dip.
+If there are no custom settings specified on the user's device, sp will behave exactly the same as dp/dip.

 ### PT
 ```